Why stress is so bad for you

 The chemistry of stress

-In such a state of stress your body is producing two hormones: short acting adrenalin and long-acting cortisol.
+In such a state of stress your body is producing two hormones: short acting adrenalin and long-acting Cortisol has been nicknamed ‘the stress hormone’ as it is released in higher levels during the body’s flight or fight response to stress.
+Levels of….
 Together, these hormones do everything they can to get your blood sugar level up: telling the liver to break down stores of glycogen, then turning it into glucose and pumping it into your bloodstream.
-This blocks the ability of insulin to take glucose back into storage.
+This blocks the ability of Insulin is a hormone made by the pancreas.
+It is responsible for making the body’s cells absorb glucose (sugar) from the blood…. to take glucose back into storage.
 As a result, your blood sugar level goes up to get it round the body faster.
 You are gearing up for a fight.
 If you’re stressed for weeks at a time, your cortisol levels stay high and your DHEA levels – a healthy adrenal hormone – go down.
 This is bad news.
 High cortisol levels – the hallmark of the overstressed – make you even more insulin-resistant and even more prone to putting on weight.
 Let me explain why.

 Insulin puts glucose into storage, whereas adrenalin and cortisol rapidly raise the glucose supply to muscle and brain cells for the action of ‘fight or flight’ – partly by blocking insulin’s fat-storing effect.
 That sounds like good news, at least in the short term.
 And it is.
 That’s why high stress and lots of stimulants, such as coffee, can keep you thin for quite a few years.
 (That might even be why coffee consumption is associated with a lower diabetes risk, because there is less weight gain, but the role of coffee as a stimulant is one of the reasons I’m cautious about condoning caffeine.)
 But when the effect of insulin is continually blocked, the body simply produces more – and the more it produces, the more insulin-resistant you become.
 So, over the long term, stress can actually lead to insulin resistance and weight gain.